AMP-Workshops/amp-workshops.github.io/venue.md

 <hr/>

 # Further Information about the Venue, Traveling and Accommodation
-Please refer to the <a href="https://icsoc2024.redcad.tn/index.html#">venue page on the website of ICSOC 2024</a>.
+Please refer to the venue page on the <a href="https://conf.researchr.org/home/ecsa-2025">website of ECSA 2025</a>.